White paint colors are super in style right now… no matter if it is on your walls, cabinets or furniture.

 So paint your trim Pure White in a semi-gloss, and your walls a Pure White in a satin.

 Because a high gloss finish reflects more light, the trim will look brighter than the walls, but the undertones are guaranteed to be perfectly matched (because they are, perfectly matched!).

 I have one more bonus white for you, and is not a Sherwin Williams color.

 If you’re looking to spray paint decor or furniture white, pick up a can of Rustoleum Heirloom White.
-The spray can lid makes it look almost beige, but I assure that that it is the perfect white spray paint color (perfect for a farmhouse themed home).
+The spray can lid makes it look almost beige, but I assure that that it is the perfect warm white spray paint color (perfect for a farmhouse themed home).

 I hope that this list is helpful for you as you try to choose a white for your home!

 Before you pick out a white and paint the whole house, remember to try the colors in your own home.
 The amount of light a room gets, as well as the other colors in the room will really change how a white looks.

 In addition, remember that my recommendations on where to use these white paints are just a guide.
 Whites are very versatile, and you can use all of the whites listed in other ways – Pure White can go on walls, Alabaster can go on trim, etc.

 Be sure to pick up a few swatches from Sherwin Williams, or check out Samplize.
 At Samplize, you can order stick squares covered with real paint to see how the color will look in your home.
 These 12×12 squares will help you see if Alabaster will look boring, but Eider White will look amazing!
 Plus, get $5 off your first order!

 If you’re looking to hire someone to paint your home, you can be connected with a painting professional in your area by clicking here!